 Provide expert support for the development of standards that establish technical requirements, quality control methods and procedures for the use of natural refrigerants.

 Outcome 1.1.
-National legislation on HCFC and HFC phase out and import/export control enforced, through adopting of secondary legislation and deployment of mandatory electronic registry for operators of controlled substances
+National legislation on HCFC and HFC phase out and import/export control enforced, through adopting secondary legislation and deployment of mandatory electronic registry for operators of controlled substances

 Output 1.1.1.
 Expert support provided to the development of secondary legislation regulating the practical implementation of the Law on Ozone Depleting Substances and F-Gases